 - All student audio responses for Music Theory Exams must be submitted through the Digital Audio Submission (DAS) portal to be scored.
 Visit Submitting Audio for more information about the DAS portal.

 - The Digital Audio Capture (DAC) app is an additional recording option available for AP Music Theory Exams.
-The 2019 version of the DAC app for use on Apple iPad tablets will be available for download in the spring.
-Schools that use the DAC app must use the 2019 version of the app.
+In 2020, versions of the DAC app will be available for iPads and Chromebooks.
+The 2020 DAC app will be available for download in the spring from the Apple App store and the Chrome Web store.
+Schools that use the DAC app must use the 2020 version of the app.
 (Files recorded using previous versions of the DAC app will not be accepted by the DAS portal.)

 Written Part: The music room or a regular classroom can be used for the written part of the exam.
+Students must be seated at least 5 feet (1.5 meters) apart and must face the same direction.
 Make sure students seated in any part of the room can clearly hear the music played on the equipment that will be used during the administration.
-If a language lab is used for this part, the music must be broadcast through external speakers.
-Students must not listen to the music through headphones.
+If a language lab is used for this part, the music must be broadcast through high-fidelity external speakers.
+Students must not listen to the music through headsets.
 If your school does not have an appropriate exam room, consider using another facility.

 Note: Sight-singing responses are evaluated for accuracy of pitch and rhythm and steady tempo.
-Students need to clearly hear themselves sing, so they must be tested one at a time during this section of the exam and must not wear headphones.
+Students need to clearly hear themselves sing, so they must be tested one at a time during this section of the exam and must not wear headsets or earbuds.

-- CD player: You will need a high-quality CD player with speakers to play the master listening and sight-singing CDs.
+- CD player for each testing room: You will need a CD player with external high-fidelity speakers to play the master listening and sight-singing CDs.

 - Computers with MP3 recording software

 - Digital language lab (but only one student at a time during testing)

 - Digital Audio Capture (DAC) app running on Apple iPad tablets or Chromebooks

 Visit Recording Audio for information on recording options.